limitlessloop/vets.gov-status/scripts/migration_status/PPMT.md

-ATO actions started; must demonstrate progress          | Green    | In progress; inherit Sharepoint Apps code assigned in coordination with ITOPs           |       | Not yet; ITOPs team to do Identify and apply tagging and billing                 | Complete     | Dev/Test/Staging/Prod environment set up completed     |Green      | Have a dev environment set up in non-VA environment; is this the ECSO process?
-Provided inherited controls for CSP                    |     | Operational security tools onboarding completed        |     | Depends on environments Billing and reporting set up                          |      | Team has access to all required tools and environments                 |    | Working session to complete operations handoff with ITOPs                 |       |
+ATO actions started; must demonstrate progress          | Green    | In progress; inherit Sharepoint Apps code assigned in coordination with ITOPs           |       | Not yet; ITOPs team to do Identify and apply tagging and billing                 | Complete     | Dev/Test/Staging/Prod environment set up completed     |Yellow      | Have a dev environment set up in non-VA environment Provided inherited controls for CSP                    |     | Operational security tools onboarding completed        |     | Depends on environments Billing and reporting set up                          |      | Team has access to all required tools and environments                 |    | Working session to complete operations handoff with ITOPs                 |       |
 Provisioning checklist 100% completed                 |       |
-COMPLETED ALL Provisioning Tasks                       | Yellow    | Is it ideal to set up dev environments in non VA / non-VAEC environments?
+COMPLETED ALL Provisioning Tasks                       | Yellow    | Dev environment set up in a non-VAEC environments; we want the environments set up in VAEC.